iterative/dvc.org/public/static/docs/command-reference/get-url.md

 positional arguments:
-  url            (See supported URLs in the description.) out            Destination path to put data to.
+  url            (See supported URLs in the description.) out            Destination path to put data in.
 ```

 ## Description

 In some cases it's convenient to get a <abbr>data artifact</abbr> from a remote
-location into the current working directory, regardless of whether it's a DVC
+location into the local file system.
+The `dvc get-url` command helps the user do
-project.
-The `dvc get-url` command helps the user do just that.
+just that.

 The `url` argument should provide the location of the data to be downloaded,
 while `out` can be used to specify the directory and/or file name desired for